FlowSs/GIST/README.md

 which gives the accuracy on the remaining 15% of cluster 31 (here 74.07%) and the average on the other clusters (here 10.29%), all results being averaged over the 3 splits.

-## RQ1: For a given objective model, do some test sets cover similar fault types depending on their reference model type?
+## RQ1: Are test sets covering similar fault types and is this relation dependent on the type of their reference model?

 The figures in RQ1 were obtained using the `dendrogram.py` script.
 For instance, Figure 2 was obtained with: